contentful/create-contentful-app/packages/@contentful--app-scripts/README.md

 #### Interactive mode:

-In interactive mode, it will ask for all required options
+In the interactive mode, the CLI will ask for all required options

 > **Example**
 >